nickjstevens/nickjstevens/content/authors/admin/_index.md

 - Visitors
 ---

-Nick Stevens is the Assistant Chief Engineer within the Strategic Infrastructure business unit of Babcock International Group in Devonport.
-He is currently working establishing engineering design processes that are commensurate with the scale of major new facility design projects.
+I’m the Assistant Chief Engineer within the Strategic Infrastructure business unit of Babcock International Group in Devonport.
+I’m currently working establishing engineering design processes that are commensurate with the scale of major new facility design projects and applying independent governance on technical outputs.
+My background is in finite element analysis, but more generally I am a problem solver, critical thinker and thought leader.
+I also have this website to share things I’ve learnt in engineering, finite element analysis, business and life.